lloda/prop-618/README.md

 The library is about 30% complete.
 Look at the [TODO](TODO) file or the tests in [src/test0.f95](src/test0.f95) to see what's implemented.

 This is the first time I write anything in Fortran.
 I'm using gfortran 8.2 and 8.3.
 There is a header for C and bindings for Python, which are automatically generated.
 There is also a Guile sandbox at [mod/prop.scm](mod/prop.scm).
-My priority is to have useful functionality before working on the documentation or the bindings.

 ## Random links